 How do I reset my water heater thermostat?

 Sometimes, the water heater isn’t working due to the reset button getting triggered.

 Electric water heaters come with a reset button that shut off power when in contact with a power surge or excessive moisture.
 First, locate the reset button.
 In most cases, it’s red and located near the thermostat.

 Be mindful if your water heater has two thermostats- both will have their own reset button.

+If you use a hot water heater timer switch check the schedule to ensure it’s accurate.
 If everything seems to be fine but the problem keeps happening, call a professional.

 What trips the reset button on a hot water heater?

 The reset button shuts down the power for a reason- usually due to a power surge or a thermostat malfunction.
 This safety feature prevents the hot water heater from potential damage.

 However, there are numerous reasons a water heater thermostat can require a reset seemingly out of nowhere.
 Some of the main reasons include:

 - Excessively hot water